Medical Board of Australia - FAQ: Specialist International Medical Graduates (SIMGs)

 While not necessary for registration purposes, you may choose to seek fellowship from the relevant college and/or you may join the college CPD home.

 You will get specialist registration on the Expedited Specialist pathway, but you will not get a fellowship (which is a qualification) from the relevant specialist medical college.
-You can apply to a specialist college for fellowship at the same time as you apply to the Medical Board for registration through the Expedited Specialist pathway.
-If you would like to get the Australian specialist qualification (fellowship) and access the support and resources of a specialist college, you will need to apply to the relevant specialist medical college for fellowship as well as applying to the Medical Board for specialist registration.
+Contact the relevant college if you would like to get the Australian specialist qualification (fellowship) and access the support and resources of a specialist college.

 No, but you might choose to.
 The Medical Board encourages SIMGs to consider applying for fellowship.
-If you are eligible for the Expedited Specialist pathway you can also apply to the relevant specialist medical college for fellowship.
+If you are eligible for the Expedited Specialist pathway you may also be able to apply to the relevant specialist medical college for fellowship.

 Contact the relevant college to learn more about the benefits of college fellowship.